-So if you don’t test a full week at a time, you’re again skewing your results.
-Run a conversions per day of the week report on your site, see how much fluctuation there is.
+If you don’t test a full week at a time, you’re skewing your results.
+Run a “conversions per day of the week” report on your site to see how much fluctuation there is.

-Always pay attention to external factors
+Pay attention to external factors

 Is it Christmas?
 Your winning test during the holidays might not be a winner in January.
-If you have tests that win during shopping seasons like Christmas, you definitely want to run repeat tests on them once the shopping season is over.
-Are you doing a lot of TV advertising or running other massive campaigns?
-That may also skew your results.
-You need to be aware of what your company is doing.
+If you have tests that win during shopping seasons like Christmas, you definitely want to run repeat tests after shopping season ends.

-The idea here is that you’re going for massive lifts – like 50% or 100%.
-And you should notice that kind of an impact on your bank account (or in the number of incoming leads) right away.
+The idea here is that you’re going for massive lifts, like 50% or 100%.
+You should notice that kind of impact on your bank account (or in the number of incoming leads) right away.
 Time is money.
-Don’t waste time waiting for a test result that takes many months.
+Don’t waste it waiting for a test result that will take months.